alex-maleno/Fuzzing-Module/README.md

 ## Introduction

 This repository contains a README which explains the concept of fuzzing and why one would want to fuzz.
 The README goes on to teach anyone familiar with Computer Science how they can start fuzzing their own projects using the three examples ("exercise1", etc.) in the repository.
-We have designed this module to be completed on a mac system, windows users can still complete the module but will need to use the virtual machines.
+We have designed this module to be completed on a Mac - Windows users can still complete the module but will need to use the virtual machines.

+Quick note: Fuzzing is an intermediate level topic.
+Although we include basic instructions, like how to install the tools needed in order to fuzz a target (installing Docker, using Sourcetrail, etc.), to be successful while fuzzing requires some experience. **Knowing how to build different projects is essential in order to fuzz a target, and that is not something that is covered in this module.**

 ## What Is Fuzzing?